GSA/digitalgov.gov/content/posts/2014-01-23-rail-crossing-locator-app-from-dot.md

 ---
-url: /2014/01/23/rail-crossing-locator-app-from-dot/
 date: 2014-01-23 5:43:34 -0400
 title: Rail Crossing Locator App from DOT
 summary: ' Mobile apps have the power to grant us access to data beyond our expectations, help us get things done easily and quickly, and have some fun, too.
-But what about apps that can potentially increase our personal and the greater public safety in our neighborhoods and communities?'
+But what about apps that can potentially increase our personal and the greater public safety in our neighborhoods and'
 categories:
   - Mobile
-  - "What's New"
 tag:
   - DOT
   - Federal Railroad Administration